keithn/vsvimguide/README.md

 Most of thse are bindings to resharper commands that VsVim hides, these are the commands that are normally bound to ```<Ctrl>-<SomeKeyCombo>```  to ```<Space>-<Letter>```.
 Customize this to suit

 It also maps AceJump to ```<Space><Space>```.
-AceJump allows you to quickly jump to differnt points in the code.
+AceJump allows you to quickly jump to different points in the code.
 See [AceJump in Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=jsturtevant.AceJump) for a demo of how it works.
 It is a limited implementation of a popular plugin in Vim called 'EasyMotion'.
 There is also a plugin for Visual Studio called easymotion which is written by the same author as VsVim, but ironically isn't compatible with VsVim.

 The ```[ ]``` keys are bound to next and previous method, the default Vim behavior is not generally that useful when coding C# / F#